kvnchen/formulaWidget/README.md

 Fast mana is defined here as nonland cards that cost 0 and can repeatedly produce mana at no additional cost, with little to no restriction.
 Being essentially free, these cards can directly replace a land, and mostly comprise of artifacts such as the five moxen, Mana Crypt, and Chrome Mox.

+**Untapped MDFCs** and **Tapped MDFCs**

+These refer to Modal Double-Faced Cards (MDFCs).
+Those option to enter untapped, such as Emeria's Call, count as 0.74 lands in the formulas.

+MDFCs that always enter tapped like Spikefield Hazard count as 0.38 lands.

+**Companions** and **Commanders**

+For formats with sideboards, companions add 0.27 to the required land count.
+Commanders are treated as similarly.